Make no mistake. Wiki software is an excellent collaboration tool that allows you to find, share, and store your company information.

-With a limited search function and few sharing possibilities, getting the most out of your knowledge base becomes a challenge for non-technical users and a headache for your IT department.
+With a limited search function and a few sharing possibilities, getting the most out of your knowledge base becomes a challenge for non-technical users and a headache for your IT department.

-Moreover, many of Wiki’s features are out-of-date, making it a poor option for building knowledge base for modern internet user.
+Moreover, many of Wiki’s features are out-of-date, making it a poor option for building a knowledge base for modern internet user.

 People expect search engines to capture intent and provide relevant answers without having to write the exact keyword.

 On top of that, your employees need to be able to share the information online quickly with their colleagues or even with clients.
 If your knowledge base can’t do this, you risk investing in a tool that no one uses for daily activities.